 Ireland signed the Protocol in 2007 and has yet to ratify it.
 Ratification would ensure that comprehensive inspection mechanisms are in place anywhere where people are deprived of their liberty in Ireland.
 These mechanisms would play a preventative role against torture and other cruel treatment.

-IPRT has been working on a campaign centering around the ratification of OPCAT since mid-2017.
+IPRT has been working on a campaign centring around the ratification of OPCAT since mid-2017.
 At Ireland's second periodic hearing under the Convention against Torture in July of this year, IPRT participated in a joint NGO statement calling for the ratification of OPCAT.
 IPRT believes that this statement played a key role in securing the strong recommendations surrounding OPCAT from the Committee.

 This joint statement sparked a movement which now consists of nine NGOs calling for the establishment of an NPM and the ratification of OPCAT, namely: